aome510/spotify-player/README.md

 cargo install spotify_player --no-default-features --features pulseaudio-backend
 ```

+**Note**:

+- needs to specify `--no-default-features` here because `rodio-backend` is one of the default features.
-**Note**: user will need to install additional dependencies depending on the selected audio backend.
+- user will need to install additional dependencies depending on the selected audio backend.
 More details can be found in the [Librespot documentation](https://github.com/librespot-org/librespot/wiki/Compiling#general-dependencies).

 The `streaming` feature can be also disabled upon installing by running